DepositsTeam/deposits-md/deposits_one_click_checkout_web_sdk.md

 ## To Initiate A Checkout
-You have to first import out Javascript SDK however we have an example that can guide you on sandbox and production.
+You have to first import our Javascript SDK.
+We have created examples that can guide you on sandbox and production.

 #### Example